cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 Deno KV have well-defined keys, values and a versionstamp that represents a value's version.
 ### [KV Keys](https://deno.com/manual@v1.34.0/runtime/kv/key_space#keys)
 As stated above, Deno KV is a key-value database.
 In it's simplest form, a database record's data is persisted and found using the key.
 In Deno KV, the key is a tuple, an array with a fixed length.
 Each of the members of the tuple is called a **part**.
-All parts are linked together into a compound key.
+All parts are linked together into a kind of compound key.
 Key parts can be of types `string`, `number`, `boolean`, `Uint8Array`, or `bigint`.

 Here are a couple of examples of a Deno KV key used to identify unique records: